updated on 07 April 2022

 In some quarters, the traditional law firm partnership model is increasingly seen as unsuitable for today’s economic conditions, with listing on the stock market an attractive corporate alternative for large firms.

-Make sure that you take a firm’s partnership model into account when deciding which type of career path and day-to-day working atmosphere is best for you.
+Make sure you take a firm’s partnership model into account when deciding which type of career path and day-to-day working atmosphere is best for you.